hashicorp/terraform-provider-vsphere/acctests/README.md

 Next you need to mount and extract the contents of the iso to a location on your disk.

 ### macOS Users
-During the Equinix provisioning, macOS users may get security issues when ovftool is attempting to run, to prevent this issue please run:
+During the Equinix provisioning, macOS users may get security issues when ovftool is attempting to run, to prevent this issue run the following command:

 ```
 $ sudo xattr -r -d com.apple.quarantine {extract_location}/vcsa/ovftool/mac/ovftool